 Under the FAR Termination for Default Clause in a contract, the government can exercise its right to completely or partially terminate a contract because of the contractor’s actual or anticipated failure to perform its contractual obligations or even failure to properly respond to a cure notice.

-However, cancelling a contract with a contractor for default should be the last resort.
+However, to terminate a contract with a contractor for default should be the last resort.
 Courts look at a contract default as a drastic measure.
-Therefore, the government has the burden of proof to show why the default can was justified.
+Therefore, the government has the burden of proof to show why the default was justified.

 Companies faced with the wrath of the termination of contract for default clause in a contract have to aggressively recap the relevant facts to support any defense to the agency’s adverse action.
 There are certain timelines to file an appeal and provide notice to the agency.
 Sometimes a creative lawyer can request the agency to consider the default action.
 Yet, this will toll the timelines for filing an appeal.